elamranireda/e_host_darna/src/README.md

 and the package manager `npm` will do the rest.

-### Install Vex Dependencies
+### Install app Dependencies

-Navigate to the Vex folder and run `npm install` to install all dependencies required by Vex.
+Navigate to the app folder and run `npm install` to install all dependencies required by app.

 ## Start Development Server